 Nestled into the west bank of the Colorado River, Laughlin is at the southern tip of the Silver State’s arrowhead.
-Some visitors consider it a mini-Sin City, but actually it’s a much more friendly, family-oriented town than Las Vegas, with an abundance of outdoor activities to supplement its casino attractions.
+It’s a friendly, family-oriented town with an abundance of outdoor activities to supplement its casino attractions.

 Casinos on the Bank

-With six casinos stretched along the river, and the Tropicana just across Casino Drive, Laughlin is a walking town, although Harrah’s is a bit of a hike over a hill at the south end of Casino Drive.
+With eight casinos stretched along the river, and the Tropicana just across Casino Drive, Laughlin is a walking town.
 Each of the casinos offers many restaurants offering different cuisines.
 Even though all seven casinos have hotels attached, they all allow dry-camping in their parking lots.
 You can stay in Laughlin for a week and eat breakfast in a different casino each morning.
 Take a few chances with Lady Luck before heading out for outdoor adventure.

 Ride on Land and Water

 To work off a full breakfast and a pot of coffee, you may want to enjoy the fresh air of the Mojave Desert with an ATV ride or a stint on a Jet Ski.
 You can bring your own or rent your choice of toys from a huge selection in Laughlin or across the river in Bullhead City, Arizona.
-Or simply settle back into your seat on a jetboat tour through the beautiful Topock Gorge to Lake Havasu City, Arizona, after boarding at your casino’s dock.
+Or simply settle back into your seat on a jet boat tour through the beautiful Topock Gorge to Lake Havasu City, Arizona.
+The jet boat departs from Edgewater and Harrahs’ docks.

 If you enjoy exploring a setting that’s more rugged than a casino parking lot, drive just a few miles north of Laughlin on a well-graded dirt road to find Telephone Cove on the Nevada side of Lake Mohave.
 It’s a quite large, flat beach, where you can park your RV and anchor boat with equal ease.
 Be advised, on holiday weekends, it can get very crowded.
 But once you’ve found your spot, it’s a great place to sit back and enjoy the sounds of birds, the gentle waves hitting the beach and the soothing breezes that rustle the leaves on the cottonwood trees.
 It’s a true oasis in the desert.